 A week after leaving Intel, I flew to Iceland to cycle the circumference of the country with Sho, age 10, on the trailer cycle and my 4-year-old daughter Saya in a bike trailer.

 We carried about 100 pounds of gear and spent 46 days exploring Iceland’s rugged countryside.
 My wife Eiko joined us for the final 3 weeks of the ride.
 I was overwhelmed by Iceland’s remarkable beauty and the abundance of animal life.
 So much of the country’s natural environment remains pristine, but the effects of climate change are apparent.
 We talked with locals and scientists about the retreating glaciers and declining puffin population, and I wrote articles about our experience for the Huffington Post.
 I discovered another lesson: the more time kids spend in nature, the more connected they feel to the world around them, and the more they want to protect it.

 the more time kids spend in nature, the more connected they feel to the world around them, and the more they want to protect it

 my kids and I cycled across Germany, Switzerland, France and England

 Last summer, my kids and I cycled across Germany, Switzerland, France and England.
 Saya graduated to the trailer cycle, and Sho rode his own bike and carried his own gear.

 Cycling the Lewis & Clark Trail across the USA

-This summer, my kids, now ages 6 and 12, and I are re-tracing the Lewis & Clark Trail in the U.S., cycling 1,700 miles from North Dakota across the Rockies to the Pacific Ocean.
+This summer, my kids, now ages 6 and 12, and I am re-tracing the Lewis and Clark Trail in the U.S., cycling 1,700 miles from North Dakota across the Rockies to the Pacific Ocean.
 My wife will join us in the final week of the trip.
-You can track us on our blog here: http://familyadventureguy.blogspot.com.
+You can track us on our blog here: https://familyadventureguy.blogspot.com.